judyy19/ds_joke/README.md

 a.
 Implement a simple (can be a single path) API.
 b.
 Receives an HTTP request from the native Android application
 c.
 Executes business logic appropriate to your application.
 This includes fetching XML or JSON information from some 3rd party API and processing the response.
-- -10 if you use a banned API
+- -10 points if you use a banned API
-- -10 if screen scrape instead of fetching XML or JSON via a published API
+- -10 points if screen scrape instead of fetching XML or JSON via a published API

 d.
 Replies to the Android application with an XML or JSON formatted response.
 The schema of the response can be of your own design.
--	-5 if more information is returned to the Android app that is needed, forcing the mobile app to do more computing than is necessary.
+-	-5 points if more information is returned to the Android app that is needed, forcing the mobile app to do more computing than is necessary.
 The web service should select and pass on only the information that the mobile app needs.

 **Use Servlets, not JAX-RS, for your web services.** Students have had issues deploying web applications built with JAX-RS to Docker Containers and a solution has not yet been found.